How to get approved for that loan when you’re self-employed

 Consider an alt doc loan

 What is an alt doc loan you ask?
-Essentially this means you may not have to submit all the above documents to a lender.
-Instead, you may be able to rely on a signed declaration of your income.
-These loans can then be assessed on your declared income.
-Meaning you don’t have to stress about finding all your docs from a year or more ago to prove income to the bank!
+Essentially this means you may not have to submit all the above documents to a lender, you may be able to rely on a signed declaration of your income.
+These loans can then be assessed on your declared income, meaning you don’t have to stress about finding all your docs from a year or more ago to prove income to the bank!

-Although becoming less common in the industry, these types of loans are better for those without two years of documentation ready to go for the bank.
-Though they can still afford repayments for a loan and want to get into the market relatively soon.
-Luckily for you, we can help you get your foot on the property ladder with our very own Alt Doc Home Loan.
+Although becoming less common in the industry, these types of loans are better for those that don’t have the two years of documentation ready to go for the bank, but can still afford repayments for a loan and want to get into the market relatively soon.
+For more information on alt doc loans, have a read of our article on them here.